Listing

 produces an interactiveContent

 value, then the compiler will wait one second and try to make a screenshot of the browser's visual content.
-That screenshot is immediately included in the current document at that place.
-See Charts for an example. - Use
+That screenshot is immediately included in the current document at that place. - Use

 showLineNumbers